mth/yeti/doc/intro.rst

 of the Java class generated for implementing the function.
 Function type is written down as argument-type -> result-type.
 Here compiler inferred that both argument and result types are numbers, because the function adds number 1 to the argument value.
-Using the function is called application.
+Using the function is called application (or a function call).
 ::

         > inc = do x: x + 1 done